 Complaints and concerns

-All concerns or comments about radio or television programming selections should be directed to the broadcast or subscription service provider involved so that the people responsible for making the programming decisions can become better informed about audience opinion and reactions.
+All concerns or comments about radio or television programming should be directed to the broadcast or subscription service provider so that the people responsible for making the programming decisions can become better informed about audience opinions.

 Cancellation, Rescheduling, or Refusal of Radio and TV Programs (pdf)